moqui/SimpleScreens/document/order/Order Button Bar.md

 ## Place/Place Warnings
 Users can place the order using this button.
-If no information is missing in the order, then the user will see the 'Place' button else she will see 'Place Warnings' button.
+If no information is missing in the order, then the user will see the 'Place' button else user will see 'Place Warnings' button.
 On clicking the 'Place Warnings' button, a pop-up window will come containing warnings about the missing information in the order.

 Following are some examples of warnings: